 Now you can copy your selection and paste it onto a new background.

-Hope this photoshop tutorial for beginner will make it easier for you to learn photoshop.
+Hope this photoshop tutorial for beginners will make it easier for you to learn PhotoShop basics.